 Virtually all facets of Jesus' life was foretold hundreds of years in advance... including His birth, His ministry, His death, and His resurrection.
 However, in spite of the claim of many of the religious leaders to be messengers of/sent by God, not a single prophecy exists which foretells any of their births or missions, much less any precise details of their lives and deaths.

-The Old Testament, which was completed some 400 years before Jesus was born, contains a large number of very significant prophecies made over several hundred years, which were fulfilled in Jesus' thirty years life span... many of them in one day.
+The Old Testament, completed some 400 years before Jesus was born, contains a large number of very significant prophecies made over several hundred years, which were fulfilled in Jesus' thirty years life span... many of them in one day.
 In fact, the entire Old Testament, while a historical record of God's dealings with the nation of Israel, was squarely focused on the Redeemer who was to come.
 As Jesus Himself told the Jews of His day...

 You search the Scriptures because you think that in them you have eternal life; it is these that testify about Me" (John 5:39 NASB).

 Now He said to them, "These are My words which I spoke to you while I was still with you, that all things which are written about Me in the Law of Moses and the Prophets and the Psalms must be fulfilled."
 (Luke 24:44 NASB)

 The prophets spoke of the coming Messiah with such certainty that they often used the perfect tense (sometimes called the prophetic perfect) not to signify that the event had already happened, but that it would, without fail, be completed in the future.
 To the prophet, the coming event they foretold was as good as accomplished.